STONES SOUND STUDIO

 Up to 40 different readings are taken over a period 2Hrs as the drivers warm up ,then the readings are computer averaged

-over a the specific measurement frequency range to compute the SPL db sensitivity.
+over a the specific measurement frequency range to compute th

 Manufacturer Specifications , Speaker ( transducer ) Sensitivity and graphs errors